 Guardianship

 A list of duties that we would normally expect Guardians to undertake please can be found in the School’s Educational Guardianship policy, which is listed here.
+All Guardians must have UK citizenship or settled status and be over the age of 25.

 What they’re saying about Heathfield